 It’s hip to be square, and even more hip to go 3D.
 In Super Cube Shuffle, kids flip red and white cubes to match a pattern.
-Most of the cubes’ faces are all red or all white, so matching full squares in the pattern doesn’t take much spin.
-But 2 faces of each cube have a red triangle paired with a white triangle.
-Lining those up to make diagonal stripes and pinwheels really pushes our rotational geometry skills!
+The cubes’ all-red and all-white are easy to match.
+But the 2 faces that pair a red triangle with a white triangle have to be spun to fit.
+Lining those up to make diagonal stripes and pinwheels pushes our rotational geometry skills!

 Here at Crazy 8s, we’re big believers in practicing spatial thinking.
 Shapes and numbers – basically geometry and algebra – live in different parts of our brains.
 A Stanford study using MRIs of kids’ brains showed that kids with more connections between these brain regions were better at math 6 years later than the kids without those connections.